mendaomn/master-thesis/src/ch2/ch2.md

-# The process

-Technologies, specs and sketches
+# The process: technologies, specs and sketches

 In my second month as intern, I went on implementing the initial sketches that served mainly the purpose of better explaining the ideas I had for the new version of the CAM application.